MatCyg/spring-certification/notes.md

 Security:
 - `Principal` - signifies the user, device or system that could perform an action within an application
-- `Credetials` - identification keys used by a principal to confirm its identity
+- `Credentials` - identification keys used by a principal to confirm its identity
 - `SecurityContextPersistenceFilter` - filter which sets/clears `SecurityContextHolder`
 - `AbstractSecurityWebApplicationInitializer`
 - `WebSecurityConfigurerAdapter`, `WebSecurityConfigurer` - means to customize default security configuration, replaces xml configuration